Modern Website Deliverables

 - Uptime monitor

-- Software updates (content management system)
+- Software updates (content management and safe networks operations)

 - Software updates (hosting environment)

 - Content edits